murphyqm/python-project-template/README.md

 # after merging a pull request
 git fetch -p  # delete branches that no longer exist in the remote

+# go back to an old version and put it on a branch
+git checkout -b NEW-BRANCH-NAME-FOR-OLD-VERSION git-hash-here
 ```

 ## Essential conda commands